nat236919/nat236919.github.io/content/posts/python_generators.md

 ## Objectives

-In this short blog, I'd like to introduce **Python generators**.
+In this short blog, I'd like to introduce **Python Generators**.
 After reading this blog, I do hope that you will understand

 - What **Python generators** are
 - What **generator function** and **generator expression** are
 - How to use them

+---

 ## What are Python Generators?

 A special function in Python that returns a lazy iterator.
 It works similar to a list, but it doesn't store all values in memory

 ## Implementation